One week • July 7 –July 14, 2024

 Each harpist will receive two private lessons during their time at Prep.
 In addition, they will take part in exciting workshops, classes, and activities including harp ensemble, harp duos and trios, harp related arts and crafts, music reading and notation, and of course lots of fun regional activities.

 Where will I keep my harp and practice?

-Students keep harps in practice spaces throughout the Old Kenyon Residence Hall.
+Students keep harps in practice spaces throughout the Gund Residence Hall.
 Students who cannot bring their own harp to the camp will be offered a rental option (note: rental harps are limited!).
 If students are not comfortable moving their harp from their room to rehearsal spaces, the Prep faculty will move their harp for them.

 What will the workshops be like?

 Workshops will be held in a group setting lead by Katie and Kristi and will cover all ranges of harp and music related topics.
 The groups may be divided into ability levels if necessary.
 Some examples include how to get the most out of your practice time, reading music, rhythmic activities, basic theory, improvisation, how to play with an ensemble, the harp in an orchestra, masterclasses, and basic harp maintenance.

 How much interaction will I have with the YAHS program?

 The Prep Division runs alongside the YAHS but is one week shorter and our classes are separate.
 Prep students reside in their own dormitory.
 Students will each have a roommate and share bathrooms.
 Mealtimes and many recreational activities are held with YAHS, which is a great opportunity to meet fabulous older harpists!
 You will also have the chance to observe some YAHS masterclasses and concerts to be further inspired!